 The zone system for portraiture

-In this regard using the zone system is fairly easy, because when we photograph people, we meter for their skin.
+Using the zone system for portrait photography is fairly easy, because when we photograph people, we meter exposure for the subject’s skin tone.
 The most important part of the photo is the person, so they must be correctly exposed.

 The difficulty is that skin tones vary so much, so we can’t just give a one size fits all answer.
-Learn to judge skin tones and use this table as a rough guide.
+Learn to judge skin tones and use this table as a rough guide for setting the correct exposure compensation.

 Exposure metering for portraits

-As your exposure meter will want to make everything Zone V (medium gray), all you then need to do is adjust the exposure by however much you think is required for their skin tone.
+As your camera’s exposure meter will want to make everything Zone V (medium gray), all you then need to do is adjust the exposure by however much you think is needed for their skin tone.
 Just refer to the zone system chart for skin tones.

 Did you sign up for the cheatsheet?
 Here it is again.